stratika/GPULlama3.java/README.md

 <br><br>
 This project builds on <a href="https://github.com/mukel/llama3.java">Llama3.java</a>, based on the original <a href="https://github.com/meta-llama/llama3">Llama 3</a>, <a href="https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1">3.1</a>, and <a href="https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/">3.2</a> models, with TornadoVM support for parallelism and hardware acceleration.
 <br><br>
-Thanks to @mukel for the original implementation of LLama3.java.
+Thanks to Alfonso² Peterssen for the original implementation of Llama3.java.
 <br><br>
 Previous intergration of TornadoVM and Llama2 it can be found in <a href="https://github.com/mikepapadim/llama2.tornadovm.java">llama2.tornadovm</a>.
 </td>